 Residential Respite Care

-Short stays in a care home can be arranged for people who need extra medical support or round the clock supervision.
+Short stays in a care home can be arranged for individuals who require additional medical support or round-the-clock supervision.
 This type of respite care is often planned in advance but can also be used in urgent situations.
-Many homes offer dedicated respite rooms subject to availability.
+Many homes offer dedicated respite rooms, subject to availability.

 Emergency Respite Care